We thought we’d add some helpful articles and information on how to take care of your trees. First, for your fresh cut Christmas tree:

 By re-cutting the bottom, we remove the clotted sap and reopen those very important water vessels.
 And, by placing the tree immediately in water, we eliminate the sap’s exposure to air and let vessels remain open for later uptake.

 But what’s with the “lukewarm” water?
 Why not just use cold water?

 If you take maple syrup right from the fridge and pour it over your pancakes, it kind of trickles ever so slowly, then as it warms up it cascades easily over the sides down onto your plate.
 Sap reacts to temperature in a similar fashion.
 Lukewarm water will help keep the sap thinner at the cut so it won’t seal over.

 As for the rule to locate the tree away from a heat source, a cut tree that remains indoors a few weeks eventually will cease the normal process of water absorption.
 The further away from heat or direct sun and the lower the room temperature, the longer you can fool Mother Nature by keeping the xylem active and the needles in a dormant state.

 It’s when the heat intensifies that the needles think spring has sprung and begin to release moisture through a process called transpiration.
 Bottom line: The needles end up releasing more moisture into the air than the xylem vessels can take up, the tree begins to dry out and the needles drop off.

 The direction to store the tree in a sheltered location until moving it indoors helps protect the tree from drying winds and other environmental conditions that, under normal circumstances, the tree could handle.
-However, without roots these conditions are exemplified and again, the needles loose more moisture than the xylem can take up.
+However, without roots these conditions are amplified and again, the needles lose more moisture than the xylem can take up.

 I remember when we were kids, my dad always brought our tree in and set it in the stand the night before we wanted to decorate it so the branches could “fall.”
 When you’re little, this seems like an eternity, but there is a method to this madness and it all goes right back to that darn sap.